Overview: Commissioning Urgent Care

-Breaking the mould without breaking the system: new ideas and resources for clinical commissioners on the journey towards integrated 24/7 urgent care’ is now available to download CLICK HERE.
-It is published in partnership with the NHS Alliance.
+Breaking the mould without breaking the system: new ideas and resources for clinical commissioners on the journey towards integrated 24/7 urgent care, a joint report with the NHS Alliance (November 2011)

 In one of the case studies presented in the report, GP Donal Hynes gets right to the heart of the challenge for the new clinical commissioners when he says we need to ‘break the mould without breaking the system’.
 The NHS Alliance, working in partnership with the National Association of Primary Care is committed to clinicians driving forward the changes we need, showing the bravery to think afresh and not accepting just because things have always been done this way, they always should.
 The aim is to be bold, but also to understand the complexity of the system, where actions can have unintended consequences; nowhere is this more the case than in commissioning urgent care.

 Urgent or unplanned care – when any one of us feels the need to access care quickly – leads to at least 100 million NHS calls or visits a year.
 It represents about a third of the overall activity in the NHS and more than half the cost.
 Despite the scale of urgent healthcare, historically more attention has been paid to the way we manage planned activity, especially activity in hospitals (with the exception of the few previous national targets focussing on urgent and emergency care, in particular ambulance times and A&E waits).